-Are Tomatoes Good For Dogs?
+Are Tomatoes Good For Your Dog?

 - Lycopene: reduces risk of heart disease and stroke, promotes strong, healthy bones, aids in cancer prevention.